zulip/zulip/docs/dev-remote.md

 you need to install the development environment.
 Follow the platform specific instructions for your specific remote instance:

-* [Ubuntu Installation](install-ubuntu-without-vagrant-dev.html) - this installs the Zulip development environment directly on your remote server.
+* [Ubuntu Installation][install-direct] - this installs the Zulip development environment directly on your remote server.
 * [Detailed tutorial for Vagrant development environment](dev-env-first-time-contributors.html) - this installs the development environment in a self-contained environment that is easy to remove later.
-* [Brief installation instructions for Vagrant development environment](brief-install-vagrant-dev.html) - a shorter guide for the previous option.

 ## Running the Development Server